-Work package no. 3.3 Start ing dat e or e vent 4 4 Work package title Equilib quilibrium Activity type RTD TD Partic.
+Work package no. 3.3 Start ing dat e or e vent 4 4 Work package title Equilibi juilibrium Activity type RTD rd Partic.
 No. 1 2 3 4 5 6 7 8 9 10 11 12 Partic.
 Short name ETHZ ENS INED UCL KUL STR NTUA TUB EPFL BU UCP UCB Person-months per partic.
 0 4 0 0 5 0 0 0 0 0 0 0

-- 1. Identify the alternative equilibrium mechanisms for the land, housing, job, school, amenities and transport markets; - 2. determine criteria for the selection of a set of equilibrium mechanisms (empirical validity, computability); - 3. propose alternative sets of equilibrium mechanisms to be tested and implemented.
+1. Identify the alternative equilibrium mechanisms for the land, housing, job, school, amenities and transport markets;

+2. determine criteria for the selection of a set of equilibrium mechanisms (empirical validity, computability);

+3. propose alternative sets of equilibrium mechanisms to be tested and implemented.
-Work package 3.3 Starting date or event 4 no.

-1. In urban economics one can distinguish 5 types of markets that are each indexed over time and over space: land market, housing, job, school & amenities, and more generally, transport options.

-In each of these markets different equilibrium mechanisms are at work.
+Work package no. 3.3 Starting date or event 4 rkets that are each indexed over time and over d more generally, transport options. mechanism domina In each of these markets different equilibrium mechanisms are at work.
 It is not always clear what mechanism dominates on each of these markets.
-We distinguish between the following equilibrating mechanisms that can play both at the demand and the supply side (examples):

-- a. equilibration by price (free housing market where households and land developers determine the equilibrium land rent and housing rent for a given location); - b. equilibration by price + time and other costs (transport markets where congestion costs and schedule delay costs are part of the equilibrating mechanism); - c. rationing (social housing is supplied and allocated at random or using certain eligibility criteria).

-In addition one can discuss the availability of future markets and the structure of price and rationing anticipations.
+We distinguish between the following equilibrating mechanisms that can play both at the demand and the supply side (examples): a. equilibration by price (free housing market where households and land developers determine the equilibrium land rent and housing rent for a given location); b. equilibration by price + time and other costs (transport markets where congestion costs and schedule delay costs are part of the equilibrating mechanism); oning (soo eria). cial housing is supplied and allocated at random or using certain eligibility In addition one can discuss the availability of future markets and the structure of price and rationing anticipations.
 There can be a full set of future markets (I can buy a house now but also a house that will be built at a certain spot when I will retire in 15 years) but often there is only a short to medium market (buying houses or signing rental contracts for houses that are available now or will be constructed soon).
-Anticipations can be forward looking, rational or myopic and within the same category of agents, several anticipation mechanisms can be at work.

-A final element of importance is the transaction costs that can be particularly high due to i.e. high property transaction taxes (close to 20% in Belgium).

-- 2. In principle location decisions drive all transport decisions and the accessibility drives location decisions.
+Anticipations can be forward looking, rational or myopic and within the same category of agents, several anticipation mechanisms can be at work. e is the transaction costs tha lose to 20% in Belgium). it can be particularly high due to i.e. high decisions.
+As most adaptation of transp decisions anticipate 2.
+In principle location decisions drive all transport decisions and the accessibility drives location decisions.
 As most transport (demand) decisions have a short term nature, it is logical to assume full adaptation of transport decisions (mode choice and trip choice) in the short term.
-The way location decisions anticipate accessibility conditions requires further research as the anticipation mechanism are crucial in this decision process. - 3.
-The equilibrium mechanism is requiring most attention.
+The way location decisions anticipate accessibility conditions requires further research as the anticipation mechanism are crucial in this decision process.
+3. The equilibrium mechanism is requiring most attention.
 As houses are an asset with a long lifetime (more so in EU than in the US), decisions are strongly driven by anticipation and attitudes to risk in private wealth management.
 Inconsistent anticipations exist and this can be the origin of hysteresis phenomena.

-Overview of alternative equilibrium mechanisms and selection criteria (D 3.1 Month 24);

-Proposal for equilibrating mechanisms (D 3.1 Month 24)
+Deliverables and n Deliverables and month of delivery - ection criteria (D 3.1 Month 24); echanisms (D 3.1 Month 24)

-Work package no. 3.4 Sta arting da ate or e vent 4 4 Work package title Heterog eterogeneous real estate developers Activity type RTD TD Partic.
+Work package no. 3.4 Sta arting da ate or e vent 4 4 Work package title Heterog eterogeneous real estate developers Activity type RTD sD Partic.
 No. 1 2 3 4 5 6 7 8 9 10 11 12 Partic.
-Short name ETHZ ENS INED UCL KUL STR NTUA TUB EPFL BU UCP UCB Person- months per partic.
+Short name ETHZ THZ ENS INED UCL KUL STR NTUA TUB EPFL BU UCP UCB Person- months per partic.
 12 2 0 0 0 0 0 0 0 0 0 3.5